onyx-and-iris/voicemeeter-api-python/README.md

 vm.recorder.load(r'C:\music\mytune.mp3')
 ```

+Recorder properties are defined as write only.

 ### VBAN

 -   `vm.vban.enable()` `vm.vban.disable()` Turn VBAN on or off

+##### Instream | Outstream

-For each vban in/out stream the following properties are defined:
+The following properties are available.

 -   `on`: boolean
 -   `name`: string